PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 ## Free trials?

-Generally speaking we don't need to do anything around free trials as both our self-serve and cloud plans have generous 1m free tiers.
-If a customer is going to go over this limit pretty quickly then we can agree to give them 1 month free usage - the easiest way to do this is to get them to subscribe to either plan and then apply a 100% discount coupon for a month on Stripe.
-See the [billing](/handbook/growth/sales/billing) page for more info.
+Generally speaking we don't need to do anything around free trials as our free tier has a generous 1m events, 1m feature flag calls, and 15K sessions.
+If a customer is going to go over this limit pretty quickly then we can agree to give them 1 month free usage - the easiest way to do this is to get them to subscribe to either plan and enter free trial days in stripe or in the billing service.
+See the [billing](/handbook/growth/sales/billing) page for more info (and the latest on this).

 ### Figuring out the best solution for a customer

-Assuming PostHog is the best solution for a customer, you should look at their level of scale and if they have any specific privacy or security needs to determine the most appropriate plan for them.
+Assuming PostHog is the best solution for a customer, you should look at their level of scale and if they have any specific security needs to determine the most appropriate plan for them.

-- _Low volume, less technical_ - start with Cloud, which is free up to 1m monthly events and very fast to get going with.
-- _Low volume, more technical_ - Cloud still probably makes sense, unless they have privacy needs in which case Self-host has a 1m monthly event free tier.
-- _High volume, less technical_ - Cloud will be the best bet - pricing does increase at scale as we take on hosting costs, but the setup process and ongoing maintenance is very straightforward.
-- _High volume, more technical_ - Still Cloud, although with strict privacy constraints Self-host + Enterprise pack although we can't yet support this at super high volumes (>1bn events/month).
+In general, PostHog Cloud is the best option for customers.
+It is much more scalable than self-hosted instances, doesn't require devops time to configure, monitor, and run, and is also the only way to use all of PostHog's paid features.
+In certain cases, the open source / free product may be the best choice, if customers are very technical, and also have a strong data control requirement.

 ### What about Open Source?